 vered by a light hand raking or by dragging a flexible steel door mat over the area.
 Rolling follows to firm it into the soil.
 A good practice is to rake after the first part of the seed is sown, rolling only after the second.
 A light roller is advised, just heavy enough to firm the soil, not pack it.

 Small lawns may be topdressed with an eighth-inch or so of screened soil or compost.
-The use of raw peat moss is a questionable practice since there is danger of the roots growing up into the peat instead of down into the soil.
+Pulverized peat moss is utilized at times.

 Protecting the Planting